 JRO Grants teams can activate funding for a project once notification of the award has been received, and associated research funding contracts have been signed.
 JRO Grants teams set up the new project on ICIS.

-Authorise staff appointments
+Authorise staff appointments (and HR18s)

 There are most commonly 4 types of HR forms which will be sent from the depts to the JRO for review and approved within the parameters of the award/project before being submitted by the Dept to HR for processing (excluding HR18 forms which are processed in the JRO via Labour Distribution - please see opposite in how to complete HR18s correctly)